Wastewater Compliance Sampling

 What is included with EST’s sampling costs?

-Our costs include providing all labor, equipment and materials necessary to collect samples, proper field screening and preservation, transporting of samples to a certified laboratory, chain of custody documentation, and that all personnel are OSHA-40 certified.
+Our costs include providing all OSHA-40 labor, equipment and materials necessary to collect samples, proper field screening, sample preservation in accordance with 40 CFR part 136, transporting of samples to a certified laboratory, and chain of custody documentation.

 Contact us today for a formal proposal.